 All those people who love complaining about how Singaporeans don’t dress well have gotten their wish.
 We’re now a city of fashion Instagrammers, at least in the non-heartland areas.

 Despite the heat, I really think there are a lot of well-dressed people walking around the city areas.
 Even teenagers these days look less disastrous than those in the 90s and early 2000s (Fubu jeans, anyone?).

 But this fashion forwardness comes at a price.
 And Singaporean women tend to be particularly susceptible to getting sucked into a cycle of voracious fashion consumerism.
-You know what I mean—they’re constantly buying into new trends which change every season, so there’s constantly something new to buy to update their look with.
+You know what I mean—they’re constantly buying into new trends which change every season, so there’s constantly something new to buy from Love Bonito, The Tinsel Rack, Pomelo, to update their look with.

 But women’s fashion is a fickle thing, and ladies should take care not to let fashion consumerism wreck their budgets.
 I have friends who spend hundreds or even thousands of dollars on clothes and bags every month, and while they look fabulous, at some point it becomes a bit of an addiction.

 (By the way, I am by no means saying that Singaporean men are any less fashionable.
 The days when guys would wear army singlets to Orchard Road are long over.
 It’s just that in my experience it’s the ladies who tend to continually overspend on clothing.)